kljp/vCSR/README.md

 # vCSR
-## Virtualized CSR generator
+## Virtualized CSR Generator
 ---
-This project supports codes for manipulating a vCSR format of graph data \(including CSR format also\).
+This project supports codes for manipulating a vCSR format of graph data \(CSR format is also available\).

 ---
 Tested operating system